 They can happen at any time.
 Many may not realize that there are earthquake zones spread across the United States, presenting a widespread risk.
 Even the smallest event can compromise the structural integrity of your commercial property without you realizing it.

 If your business suffers earthquake damage, the initial steps you take may determine if you are able to recover financially and rebuild your business.
+Our public adjusters are there by your side in the earthquake insurance claim process to maximize your settlement.

 A sudden earthquake can damage your commercial property and may go unnoticed.
 Even the smallest of impacts can seriously compromise a building’s structural integrity.
 This places the safety of your employees, any other occupants, and your operations at risk.
 It’s important to have a thorough inspection of your property to identify and document the extent of damages as you prepare to deal with your insurance company.